TuanV2k2/-Python-GUI-using-deepface/README.md

 # -Python-GUI-using-deepface
-This is a small project using pyqt-designer to build GUI
+This is a project using pyqt-designer to build GUI